 In this blog post I will focus on 3 main areas including your website, Facebook, and youtube.
 There are of course, hundreds, even thousands of other places, to share your video outside of these.
 In an effort to keep this fairly short and simple, however, I will touch briefly on some of those other areas but focusing on what I think should be your top priority as well as some things you can do over the long term, to stretch your ROI .
-And it may seem like a long blog post but everything on this list I do for all of our videos in a matter of a few hours and complete day one of releasing the video.
+And it may seem like a long list of action items but everything on this list I do for all of our videos in a matter of a few hours and complete on day one of releasing any video.
 So here is what you need to do:

 - Think about your funnel – If the purpose of your video is to entice viewers to buy now, you want to make sure that the buy now option is really close by.
 Essentially you want to make it very easy for them to follow through with your call to action, whether that’s a donation, sign up for a newsletter, or enroll in a course.
-If they have to go looking for that once the video is over, you’ve probably lost them.
+If they have to go looking for that once the video is over, you may lose them.

 In recent years, Facebook has really made a push to encourage users to upload video content directly, instead of sharing it from YouTube and it is working.
 You will notice that a YouTube video will show on a Facebook feed only as a thumbnail link but native videos will start playing (without sound) as soon as you scroll up to them in your feed.
 This is really important to note because if you want as many people to watch your video as possible, here is what you need to do:

 - Upload your video to Facebook – Like I said, don’t just share the YouTube link because it won’t get nearly as many views.
 If you have a business page, be sure to upload it there and not to your personal profile.
-When you do upload, make sure you give thought to the title, keywords, and poster frame.
+When you do upload, make sure you give thought to the title, keywords, and Thumbnail.
 Don’t just use the name of the file that your video producer sent to you, use something more descriptive.
 The poster frame is the still image or thumbnail that shows before the video plays.
-Often you can select that frame from the video but it may not be perfect.
-More often than not, we create a custom thumbnail and upload it, to get the most impact.
-Something we do for all of our clients.
+Often you can select that frame from the video but a custom image might be best.

 - Don’t forget the post – When you upload your video, by default it will show up in your feed as a post.
 Make sure to write a post about the video to help get people’s attention.
 Here are a few more things to consider when writing that post: